 This product is a small, flexible device that is placed in the womb (uterus) to prevent pregnancy.
-It is used by women who want to use a reversible birth control method that works for a long time (up to 6 years).
+It is used by women who want to use a reversible birth control method that works for a long time (up to 8 years).
+It is also used to treat heavy menstrual bleeding in women who choose to use this birth control method.
 The device slowly releases a hormone (levonorgestrel) that is similar to a hormone that women normally make.
-This device helps prevent pregnancy.Using this product does not protect you or your partner against sexually transmitted diseases (such as HIV, gonorrhea, chlamydia).
+This device and hormone helps prevent pregnancy.Using this product does not protect you or your partner against sexually transmitted diseases (such as HIV, gonorrhea, chlamydia).

 How to use Liletta 20.1 Mcg/24 Hrs (6 Yrs) 52 Mg Intrauterine Device Contraceptives

 This device is placed in your uterus by a health care provider during an in-office visit.
-It is left in place for up to 6 years.
+It is left in place for up to 8 years.
 Schedule a follow-up visit 4 to 6 weeks after the device is placed to make sure it is still in the proper position.